|

 15.3.5 Cloud Access Security Broker (CASB)

-16. Operations Security and Safety
+16. Operations Security and Safety16.1 Physical/Logical Operations

 16.1.1 Facilities and Redundancy